top of page

 4 PM - Stop in Peach Springs and order take out for dinner

-(Overnight Havasupai Trailhead / Hilltop Parking Lot)
+(Overnight at Havasupai Trailhead / Hilltop Parking Lot)

 3 AM - Wake up and prepare for the hike down